sentientazure/superblogdocs/05_list_and_detail_pages/01_python_4_queryset_basics.md

-# Queryset Basics

-Our next goal is to display on our website the list of articles for normal users (who don't have access to the admin page like we, the website developers, do), and allow them to click on an article to see the full article in a separate page.
-The list page would only display the title of each article, then when the user clicks on an article title, they can see the title, body, and author of the article in its own detail page.
+The admin site, while it's complete and everything, is intended only for the developers and administrators of the website.
+Our users should never see the admin site.
+So we need to create webpages for normal users to interact with our website, to create articles, to view articles, and so on.
+So just as we created a URL, view function, and HTML template to display a webpage, we're gonna write a more complex and more powerful view function and template that'll display a list of articles from the database to the normal user, and another URL/view/template to display the full details of a single article to the normal user.

 ## Queryset Basics

 What I'm gonna walk you through here is how to retrieve data from the database.
+I'm gonna use the [Django shell](https://docs.djangoproject.com/en/2.2/ref/django-admin/#shell) to practice retrieving the data from the database.
+The Django shell is the same as the Python interpreter but also allows us to use our Django project's models and views and URLs and everything else within our project.

 So let's jump right into it!

 In your terminal, run the following command: